Skip to content

 Asia’s tea masters produce tea from the Camellia sinensis plant using a combination of techniques: withering, rolling, oxidizing, drying and more.
 These are the skills for which tea houses in China, Taiwan, India and Japan are renowned.

-Fireweed: the emblematic plant of Tea of the North.
+Fireweed: the emblematic plant of Northern Teas.

 Our local tea producer